Smooth solutions to the chord log-Minkowski problem: Introduction

 We turn to talk about another important quantity, geometric measures, coming from integral geometry.
-A major triumph in integral geometry is that Lutwak-Xi-Yang-Zhang \cite{LXYZ} discovered the chord measure produced by the differential of chord integral, which is defined by
+A major triumph in integral geometry is that Lutwak-Xi-Yang-Zhang \cite{LXYZ} introduced the ($q$-th) chord measure, which is produced by the differential of chord integrals under the \emph{Minkowski combination}.
+Precisely, for convex bodies $\Omega$ and $L$ in $\rnnn$, they obtain